top of page

 My adoptive mother hasn’t texted me in months.

-In the throes of New Zealand summer, I'm as comfortable with those two realities as I can reasonably be.
-I don't doubt that both women loved me in their own way, but ultimately, there were significant gaps in their parenting decisions.
-Parenting inevitably leave scars, and I can't fault them for their gaps of knowledge, understanding, or desire to comprehend the unique nature of the adoptee's experience.
-In the 90's, adoption was painted as no different than biological childbirth and the adoptee's behavior blamed on faulty bloodlines while adoptive parents were cocooned in comforting rhetoric that sought to pathologize the natural grief of a child ripped from their bloodline as 'psychological disturbances' beyond the scope of even a well-meaning parent's management.
-After testing the waters in adulthood, I accepted both women's limitations to further education.
+As I prepare to leave the U.S., I’m as comfortable with those two realities as I can reasonably be.
+I don’t doubt that both women loved me in their own way, but ultimately, there were significant gaps in their parenting decisions.
+Parenting is a project that inevitably leaves scars, and I can’t fault these two women for their gaps of knowledge.
+I might question their lack of desire to comprehend the unique nature of the adoptee’s experience.
+Still, in the 90’s, adoption was painted as no different than adding a child to your family through biological childbirth.
+The adoptee’s behaviors were easily blamed on faulty bloodlines, while adoptive parents were cocooned in comforting rhetoric that sought to pathologize the natural grief of a child ripped from their genetic family as ‘psychological disturbances’ and ‘ingratitude’ beyond the scope of even a well-meaning parent’s management.
+After testing the waters in adulthood, I accepted both women’s limitations to broadening their perspective.
 This was not something they wanted to hear about.
-I blossomed beyond the scope of their interest and found my life colored by depths they had never dreamt of.
+I had to heal with or without them.
+I quickly blossomed beyond the scope of their interests, my life colored by depths they had never dreamt of.

 Silence fell between us.